-2.01 The Employer recognizes the Union as the sole collective bargaining agent for all employees of the Royal and McPherson Theatres Society as set forth in the BCLRB Order of May 13, 2002, revising the certification to be:

-"Employees of the Employer who are Box Office employees, Front of House employees, Janitorial employees, Stage employees."
+- 2.01 The Employer recognizes the Union as the sole collective bargaining agent for all employees of the Royal and McPherson Theatres Society as set forth in the BCLRB Order of May 13, 2002, revising the certification to be: - "Employees of the Employer who are Box Office employees, Front of House employees, Janitorial employees, Stage employees." - 2.02 Excluded staff may not perform bargaining unit work, except: - (a) For the purposes of instruction; - (b) In cases of unforeseen staff shortages; - (c) In response to emergency, security or safety.

-2.02 The following positions of: